 Trek – Bike – Trek – Row

-But that didn’t account for some lengthy transitioning due to course layout, (e.g. you had to go on foot about half a mile from transition to get to the boats/rowing and the 2nd trek was in the middle of bike transitioning) which resulted in an actual cadence more like:
+Not super important but that didn’t account for some lengthy transitioning due to course layout, (e.g. you had to go on foot about half a mile from transition to get to the boats/rowing and the 2nd trek was in the middle of your mountain biking) which resulted in an actual cadence more like:

 Trek – Bike – Trek – Bike – Trek – Row – Trek